ofiwg/libfabric/man/fi_endpoint.3.md

   Providers that don't support this option will return -FI_ENOPROTOOPT.
 In that case, `tx_attr->inject_size` should be used.

+- *FI_OPT_TRAFFIC_CLASS - int *
+: Define the traffic class (tclass) for this endpoint.
+See the `Traffic Class (tclass)` section for more information and allowed values.
+  Providers that don't support this option will return -FI_ENOPROTOOPT.
+In that case, `tx_attr->tclass` should be used.

 ## fi_tc_dscp_set

 This call converts a DSCP defined value into a libfabric traffic class value.